etiennelord/QuantumCropLand/README.md

     macro avg      0.75      0.77      0.75        75
     weighted avg   0.76      0.76      0.75        75

-Note that those classification results present low accuracy, in contrast to actual '_production_' machine learning models principaly due to the low data voluem during the training, no use of data augmentation, and inherent data diversity.
+Note that those classification results present low accuracy, in contrast to actual '_production_' machine learning models principaly due to the low data volume during the model training, no use of data augmentation, and inherent data diversity.

 # Future